dce/davideisinger.com/content/journal/dispatch-9-november-2023/index.md

 [25]: https://josem.co/the-beauty-of-finished-software/

 [^1]: I was getting back complex nested JSON structures containing arrays with thousands of elements.
 To truncate all arrays in a JSON response to two elements, you can do `curl [url] | jq 'walk(if type == "array" then .[0:2] else . end)'`.
+[^2]: An NBA player is often eligible as both a forward and a center, for example.
+[^3]: NFL projections are typically season-based, NBA are per-game -- the tool can now take per-game projections multiplied by projected games played to get total points.